English at Larches

 Knowledge / Skills to be developed and enhanced

-Adaptive learning by year target grade and expression |
+Adaptive learning by year, target grade and expression. |

 Writing is clearly controlled & shows some originality.
 Content is clearly organised & purposefully shaped.